Intro words by Ana Prendes & interview by Meritxell Rosell

 Can you explain how your formative experiences lead to your work in arts, science and cultural organisations?

-You were one of the firsts to write and work at the intersection of art, science and technology.
+You were among the first to write and work at the intersection of art, science and technology.
 Throughout your career, this recent artistic discipline has moved from the fringes and underground to something more established, and we think, in some instances, even commodified.
 What is your perspective on this evolution?

 Your observation is right.
 When I made experimental art in the 60s and studied at the same time mathematics and logic, when I was deeply involved in extremes of abstraction like automata studies and extremes of actions in public places not announced as art, everybody said you are wasting your time.
 The alliance of art, science and technology was for decades marginalised and now moves in the direction of the mainstream.